-- Identification of required federal, regional, state, and local permits and progress in the associated application and approval processes. - Credibility and status of proposed financing plan. - Extent to which project scope, including interconnection facilities and associated upgrades, and costs are known or estimates are reasonable. - Status and completeness of project stakeholder engagement plan, including demonstrated evidence of past and current productive relationships with project stakeholders.
+- (a) Bidder experience including information requested in 2.2.2.4 - (b) Assignment of an ISO-NE interconnection queue position; and - (c) Bidder's ability to secure the financing necessary to complete the project by the proposed date, and consideration of the bidder's experience of financing difficulties with large scale renewable energy projects. - Identification of required federal, regional, state, and local permits and progress in the associated application and approval processes. - Credibility and status of proposed financing plan and details of any financial difficulties which negatively impacted project viability and/or development, including descriptions of how the current proposed project will avoid similar issues. - Credibility of plan to finance and construct the project at the proposed project price, including assessment of the reasonableness of the assumptions applied by Bidder regarding inflation rates, interest rates, and key commodity and input costs. - Extent to which project scope, including interconnection facilities and associated upgrades, and costs are known or estimates are reasonable. - Status and completeness of project stakeholder engagement plan, including demonstrated evidence of past and current productive relationships with project stakeholders.